 Justice Ginsburg has called Citizens United the Court's worst ruling under Chief Justice Roberts, saying, "I think the notion that we have all the democracy that money can buy strays so far from what our democracy is supposed to be."

-Justice Kennedy feared the impact the case would have, writing that the majority's ruling "threatens to undermine the integrity of elected institutions across the Nation."
+Justice Stevens feared the impact the case would have, writing that the majority's ruling "threatens to undermine the integrity of elected institutions across the Nation."
 Many since then have agreed.

 The Practical Result of Citizens United on Campaign Finance